-On Switching Beauty Routines With My Mother For A Day To Pull Our Own Version Of 'Freaky Friday'
+On Switching Beauty Routines With Mom For A Day

 My mother represents the foundation of my beauty knowledge, and the origin of my fascination with makeup.
 Whenever she wasn't looking, I would go through my mother's makeup bag, and play with her powders and brushes for hours on end.
 I mostly liked becoming acquainted with all the different textures of the brushes, and seeing how they felt against my face.